 The proposed Distribution System Upgrade and Expansion Project (DSUEP) will enhance the distribution system to improve the reliability and quality of electric supply in the Lumbini Province.
 The project aims improvement in voltage level and reduction in power loss which in turn will improve Nepal Electricity Authority's (NEA) financial health, improve electricity supply reliability, and reduce dependence on petroleum-fueled accessories.
 The government of Nepal (GoN) has envisaged DSUEP to extend the reach of 33 kV and 11 kV distribution lines "to achieve affordable electricity fulfilling the demands at the local levels for all the households by 2022".
-Asian Infrastructure Investment Bank (AIIB) is financing a loan to upgrade existing and build new distribution systems in the Karnali Province, Lumbini Province and Sudurpashchim Province of Nepal.
-This ESMP is prepared for Lamahi-Gadhawa distribution line Subproject of DSUEP.
+Asian Infrastructure Investment Bank (AIIB) is financing a loan to upgrade existing and build new distribution systems in Lumbini Province, Karnali Province and Sudurpashchim Provincof Nepal.
+This ESMP is prepared for Hima-Badki distribution line Subproject of DSUEP.